EKIVANC/ClosestPairProblem/README.md

 There are two unitTest, one of them tests the developed nearestNeighbourSearch method and the other just tests the KDTree creation process.

+# Sample Input and Output Files
+Sample input and output files are in the "/sample_files" directory of the project.